Tim-Sebastian/Pomodo/README.md

 ## Technology

-Built with React and pure CSS, Pomodo leverages modern web technologies to deliver a seamless, animated experience without heavy dependencies.
+Built with React and pure CSS, Pomodo works without needing any crazy dependincies!

 ---